Fudge Topped Brownies

 - 1 can (14 oz.) sweetened condensed milk

-- 1½ teaspoons vanilla
+- 1 ½ teaspoons vanilla

-- Stir together butter, sugar, flour, cocoa, baking powder, eggs, cream and 2 teaspoons vanilla in large bowl; beat till all combined.
-Spread batter in prepared pan.
+- Stir together butter, sugar, flour, cocoa, baking powder, eggs, cream, and 2 teaspoons vanilla in a large bowl; beat till all are combined.

 - Immediately spread over hot brownies.
-Allow to cool on wire rack then refrigerate.
+Allow to cool on a wire rack then refrigerate.